 Just A Few Of The Bigger Innovations That Have Come Along Lately

-- The technology for recycling motor vehicles has also become more and more sophisticated through the use of equipment like the car shredder, which was developed over 50 years ago.
+• The technology for recycling motor vehicles has also become more and more sophisticated through the use of equipment like the car shredder, which was developed over 50 years ago.
 It basically shreds cars into very small piece and uses magnets to separate the steel from the other materials.
-This recycling method makes sure that all the metals in the car get recycled and the amount of material sent to land fill is reduced tan absolute minimum.
+This recycling method makes sure that all the metals in the car get recycled and the amount of material sent to land fill is reduced to an absolute minimum.

 As we said, these are just a few of the myriad of innovations that engineers and manufacturers around the world are coming up with in order to make the entire recycling process much more efficient, and most importantly, environmentally responsible.

 If you’d like to find out more, check out the Recycling Inside site.